GlobalFishingWatch/pelagos-client/README.md

 ## Setup

+The site itself does not require any specific server-side components for hosting; all the application is packaged as a static site and all you need to do to deploy it is to drop some files on an apache, nginx or any static file server.

+You do need however some development environment prerequisites to build those static files by downloading all library dependencies, concatenate and minify scripts, etc. You also need the development environment up and running if you want to generate test datasets, run the unit or integration tests, etc.

+You have 2 options to setup your development environment.
+You can either use the preferred virtualized development environment, which requires you to setup vagrant, or you can install all requirements in your machine.

 ### Quick virtualized environment

 You can build the application assets, run all the tests and start a development